opsschool/curriculum/config_management.rst

 Writing configuration files
 ---------------------------

 One of the Salt modules is called ``state``.
-It's purpose is to manage minions state.
+Its purpose is to manage minions state.

   Salt configuration management is fully managed by states, which purpose is